nkpatro/catcoin/doc/README.md

-Litecoin Core
+Datachain Core
 =============

 Setup
 ---------------------
-Litecoin Core is the original Litecoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Litecoin transactions, which requires approximately 22 gigabytes of disk space.
+Datachain Core is the original Datachain client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Datachain transactions, which requires approximately 22 gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Litecoin Core, visit [litecoin.org](https://litecoin.org/).
+To download Datachain Core, visit [datacoin.org](https://datacoin.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run Litecoin Core on your native platform.
+The following are some helpful notes on how to run Datachain Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/litecoin-qt` (GUI) or
+- `bin/datacoin-qt` (GUI) or
-- `bin/litecoind` (headless)
+- `bin/datacoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run litecoin-qt.exe.
+Unpack the files into a directory, and then run datacoin-qt.exe.

 ### macOS

-Drag Litecoin Core to your applications folder, and then run Litecoin Core.
+Drag Datachain Core to your applications folder, and then run Datachain Core.

 ### Need Help?

-* See the documentation at the [Litecoin Wiki](https://litecoin.info/) for help and more information.
+* See the documentation at the [Datachain Wiki](https://datacoin.info/) for help and more information.
-* Ask for help on [#litecoin](http://webchat.freenode.net?channels=litecoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=litecoin).
+* Ask for help on [#datacoin](http://webchat.freenode.net?channels=datacoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=datacoin).
-* Ask for help on the [LitecoinTalk](https://litecointalk.io/) forums, in the [Technical Support section](https://litecointalk.io/c/technical-support).
+* Ask for help on the [DatachainTalk](https://datacointalk.io/) forums, in the [Technical Support section](https://datacointalk.io/c/technical-support).

 Building
 ---------------------
-The following are developer notes on how to build Litecoin Core on your native platform.
+The following are developer notes on how to build Datachain Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)